objektwerks/flix/README.md

 -----
 >Currently this command fails.
 * flix> :check
 >Validates project source.
-Yet the Flix LSP appears to do the same after each source modification.
+The Flix LSP does same after each source modification ( see terminal output tab ).

 Build
 -----